-The next thing we need are calls to action (CTAs).
-We need to understand where we have reach, where we have existing traffic, and how we can get that traffic from one place to another to get them to your landing page.
+The next thing we need is calls to action (CTAs).
+We need to understand where we have reached, where we have existing traffic, and how we can get that traffic from one place to another to get them to your landing page.
 In some cases, we're putting a call to action in an email that we send out to a targeted list of people that are that buyer persona but have not yet converted that we want to reconvert.

 If your company has three different buyer personas that you’re looking to reach (CFO of a financial services company, head of sales at a software company, or a technology director for a K-12 school district), they all care about different things.
 If we try to talk to them all about the same topics, one size fits none.